DataDog/heroku-buildpack-datadog/README.md

 - /developers/faq/how-do-i-collect-metrics-from-heroku-with-datadog
 ---

-This [Heroku buildpack][1] installs the Datadog Agent in your Heroku Dyno to collect system metrics, custom application metrics, and traces.
+This [Heroku buildpack][1] installs the Datadog Agent in your Heroku dyno to collect system metrics, custom application metrics, and traces.
 To collect custom application metrics or traces, include the language appropriate [DogStatsD or Datadog APM library][2] in your application.

 ## Installation